 Ameriplan claims to help people save money on medical and dental services, including chiropractic, vision, and prescriptions.
 It is NOT insurance.

 Ameriplan is a Discount Medical Plans Organization that helps members save money when using the services of medical, dental, vision, chiropractic or pharmaceutical providers.
 Ameriplan sells its memberships through multi-level marketing and that may be why some people suspect it is a pyramid scheme.
 It’s not.
+However, Dr. Jon Taylor who researched hundreds of MLMs, including Ameriplan, describes it as a product-based pyramind scheme and a chain recruiting scheme.

 Before we go too far down the Ameriplan rabbit hole, it is essential to understand that Ameriplan does not sell insurance of any kind.
 It is not an insurance brokerage.
 It might be easy to mistake Ameriplan for insurance because it claims to help you save money with medical and dental services.
 As a member of Ameriplan, you have access to discounts on some medical services.